 Leveraging Veeva RTSM Analytics for Real-Time Clinical Trial Insights

 Clinical trials face chronic delays and cost overruns due to site start-up bottlenecks, slow enrollment, and supply issues.
-In the U.S., ~80% of trials are delayed by patient recruitment problems, with 37% of sites enrolling no or too few patients (What clinical trial statistics tell us about the state of research today).
-Site activation can take 4–8+ months before first patient in (Accelerating Clinical Trial Activation).
-Every day of trial delay can cost hundreds of thousands of dollars – recent analysis puts the average value of one trial-day at ~$500,000 in lost sales (How Much Does a Day of Delay in a Clinical Trial Really Cost?) (prior estimates up to $4M/day are outdated).
+In the U.S., 80–85% of trials fail to meet initial enrollment projections, with 37% of sites under-enrolling volunteers and 11% enrolling no patients at all ([1]).
+Site activation can take 4–8+ months before first patient in – with academic medical centers averaging 8.1 months versus 4.4 months at smaller independent sites ([2]).
+Every day of trial delay can cost hundreds of thousands of dollars – a 2023 Tufts CSDD analysis puts the average value of one trial-day at ~$500,000 in lost sales ([3]), while some estimates range from $600,000 to $8 million per day depending on the therapeutic area ([4]).
 Real-time analytics and integrated data systems can mitigate these risks.
 By continuously monitoring key performance indicators, sponsors can spot trouble early and intervene.
 For example, dashboards of enrollment rates and site readiness flags under-performing sites and stalled activations before they snowball into major delays.
+As we move into 2026, the industry is increasingly focused on predictability and efficiency metrics – tracking hours spent per enrollment and embedding diversity benchmarks into feasibility and site selection criteria from the outset ([5]).

 Veeva RTSM (Randomization and Trial Supply Management) is a cloud-based solution within the Veeva Vault platform that automates patient randomization and trial drug supply logistics.
-In practice, RTSM “integrates randomization processes with trial supply management” so that patient assignments are automatically coordinated with investigational product distribution (Randomization and Trial Supply Management (RTSM) in Clinical Trials: FAQs).
+In practice, RTSM "integrates randomization processes with trial supply management" so that patient assignments are automatically coordinated with investigational product distribution ([6]).
 This means every patient randomization is tracked together with the shipment and inventory of drugs, preserving blinding and data integrity.
-RTSM systems like Veeva’s provide automated forecasts, inventory management, and controlled unblinding as needed.
-Importantly, modern RTSM platforms generate real-time data on patient enrollment, treatment allocation, and supply chain status, empowering sponsors to make informed operational decisions (Randomization and Trial Supply Management (RTSM) in Clinical Trials: FAQs).
-In short, Veeva RTSM covers the essential functions of assigning patients to arms and ensuring trial supplies are where they need to be, while feeding this information immediately into analytics dashboards.
+RTSM systems like Veeva's provide automated forecasts, inventory management, and controlled unblinding as needed.
+The platform supports multiple randomization schemas including static, stratified, dynamic/minimization, forced, and adaptive designs ([7]).
+Importantly, modern RTSM platforms generate real-time data on patient enrollment, treatment allocation, and supply chain status, empowering sponsors to make informed operational decisions ([8]).

 Real-Time Analytics for Decision-Making

 Real-time clinical trial analytics transform raw data into actionable intelligence.
-By harnessing live data, sponsors gain an “unprecedented” view into trial operations (The Impact of Real-Time Analytics in Clinical Trial Management).
+By harnessing live data, sponsors gain an “unprecedented” view into trial operations ([10]).
 Tracking key performance metrics continuously allows teams to reduce administrative lag and make decisions confidently.
-For example, one vendor notes that dashboards of enrollment rates, visit metrics, and protocol compliance let sponsors “identify underperforming sites, adjust recruitment strategies, and implement targeted interventions” before problems escalate (The Impact of Real-Time Analytics in Clinical Trial Management).
+For example, one vendor notes that dashboards of enrollment rates, visit metrics, and protocol compliance let sponsors “identify underperforming sites, adjust recruitment strategies, and implement targeted interventions” before problems escalate ([11]).
 In practice, a well-designed RTSM dashboard will show each site’s actual vs. target enrollment, remaining inventory by batch, and upcoming supply needs.
 Armed with this insight, a supply manager can preempt a drug stockout, and a project manager can redeploy resources to a slow-enrolling site.

 Key benefits of real-time trial analytics include:

 - Informed decision-making.
-Central teams see the latest data at a glance (enrollments, resupply alerts, etc.) and can make faster, data-driven choices about resource allocation or patient outreach (Leading Clinical Trials with Precision: Tracking Performance that Delivers Results - RealTime).
+Central teams see the latest data at a glance (enrollments, resupply alerts, etc.) and can make faster, data-driven choices about resource allocation or patient outreach ([12]).

 - Increased efficiency.
-Automated tracking and dashboards cut down manual reporting, letting staff focus on solving issues (not generating spreadsheets) (Leading Clinical Trials with Precision: Tracking Performance that Delivers Results - RealTime).
+Automated tracking and dashboards cut down manual reporting, letting staff focus on solving issues (not generating spreadsheets) ([12]).

 - Improved outcomes and data quality.
-Continuous monitoring (of site activity, data entry, protocol deviations) means issues are detected and corrected early, yielding more reliable results and smoother analysis at closeout (Leading Clinical Trials with Precision: Tracking Performance that Delivers Results - RealTime).
+Continuous monitoring (of site activity, data entry, protocol deviations) means issues are detected and corrected early, yielding more reliable results and smoother analysis at closeout ([12]).

 - Better collaboration.
-A shared “single source of truth” ensures sponsors, CROs, and sites are aligned on progress, reducing miscommunication and redundant efforts (Leading Clinical Trials with Precision: Tracking Performance that Delivers Results - RealTime).
+A shared “single source of truth” ensures sponsors, CROs, and sites are aligned on progress, reducing miscommunication and redundant efforts ([12]).

 In short, live analytics eliminate many blind spots: for example, by highlighting that a site has not enrolled anyone in 2 weeks (when the plan was 1 patient/week), the team can investigate immediately.
 Industry experts have observed that trials using real-time dashboards often complete faster and with higher data accuracy than those relying on batch reports or static spreadsheets.